 Various points around your body correlate to your health.
 These are called pressure points, or acupoints.

 Pressing on certain pressure points may help relieve headaches, in part by easing muscle tension.
-Researchers in a 2010 study found that one month of acupressure treatment relieved chronic headaches better than muscle relaxants.
+Researchers in a found that one month of acupressure treatment relieved chronic headaches better than muscle relaxants.

 You can try acupressure at home.
 One point that’s tied to headaches is located between the base of your thumb and your index finger.
 When you have a headache, try firmly pressing on this point for five minutes.
 Make sure you repeat the technique on the opposite hand.